sulu/SuluFormBundle/README.md

 Make sure you've set the correct permissions in the Sulu backend for this bundle!

-## Caching

-The Template itself including the form fields should be cached, but not the CSRF Token!

 ## Usage

 - [Static Forms](Resources/doc/static.md "Static Forms")
 - [Dynamic Forms](Resources/doc/dynamic.md "Dynamic Forms")